Physics-50/Module-1/docs/week2.md

 Make sure to record all relevant details such as what mass you are using.
 You should take note of both the initial mass of the container (there is a scale at the back of the room) and the added mass for each trial.
 Always include units when recording data.

 It is not a good idea to collect all of your data for the lightest mass, then to do the same thing for the next lightest, continuing on through to the heaviest mass.
 Take a moment to think about why this might be problematic.
-If you're unsure, this would be a good time to talk to your instructor.
+If you're unsure, this would be a good time to talk to an instructor.

 So what should you do?
 It is a good idea to randomize the order in which you collect your data.
 When switching back and forth between the masses to randomize your experiment, be very careful about where in your spreadsheet you are recording your data.